sergeyshpadyrev/variabler/README.md

 Initializes Variabler in your repository:

-- Adds `variabler` directory that contains templates, configs and variables
+- Adds `variabler` directory that contains files, templates and config
 - Adds variabler files section into `.gitignore`

-By default it creates two dummy templates: `api.js` and `settings.json` <br/>
+By default it creates two dummy templates (`api.js` and `settings.json`) and dummy icon files. <br/>
-They are needed just to help you understand how to use Variabler
+It's needed just to help you understand how to use Variabler.

 Example: